Nxtra/Java-DynamoDB-enhanced-client/README.md

 * Gradle or gradle wraper
 * Java11

-*Build and deploy:*
-* build: `./gradlew clean build`
+* edit the stack: `stackery edit`
-* deploy first time: `sam deploy --guided`
+* deploy from local: `stackery deploy -e dev --strategy local --aws-profile default`
-* deploy: `sam deploy`
+* deploy for the first time: `stackery deploy`
-* build and deploy.
-After deploying for the first time you can build and deploy wit using the `build-and-deploy.sh` script.
 * delete the stack: `aws cloudformation delete-stack --stack-name {{name-of-your-stack}}`

 OUTPUTS: The stack will output the baseURL for the application on which you can execute requests.